OOKB/kinderplatz-api/content/pages/staff.md

 ---
 ## Staff

-Our administrative team and all staff members at Kinderplatz are well qualified through Early Childhood Development education (many with Associates and Bachelor's degrees), annual training, and years of hands-on experience.
+Our administrative team and all staff members at Kinderplatz are well qualified through Early Childhood Development education (many with Associates and Bachelors degrees), annual training, and years of hands-on experience.
 We have several teachers who are bilingual in English and Spanish, and we also have resources to offer verbal assistance in some other foreign languages upon request.

 All classroom staff is certified in Pediatric First Aid and CPR, and trained in the prevention of Abusive Head Trauma (formerly Shaken Baby Syndrome).
 The infant staff also has SUID training (formerly SIDS).